Updated: Jul 21

 At Vision Matrix, we encourage event planners to consult with structural engineers if they are building a large-scale event, especially if there are stages involved.

-Below are some things to keep in mind when executing your event from a structural engineer's perspective.
+Below are some things to remember when executing your event from a structural engineer's perspective.

 1. Let a structural engineer review before the event.